Try Google's latest autocomplete fail: 'Sit on my face'

 When Cory Doctorow needed a babysitter, he decided to send a text -- "Hey!
-Are you free to sit".
+Are you free to sit."

-Google's autocomplete thought it might be fun to add three rather specific words: "on my face".
+Google's autocomplete thought it might be fun to add three rather specific words: "on my face."

 "Sit on my face," in other words.